Shewiiii/EQutilities/README.md

 ## AutoEQ an IEM to another IEM
 ### With a preset (recommended)
-#### Currently Compatible apps:
-- Wavelet
-- Poweramp
-- Poweramp Equalizer
-- HQPlayer (IIR plugin)
-- (Parametric EQ apps, you have to enter the values manually)

 1. Open the `preset` folder, then `IEM_to_IEM`.
 2. Select the folder corresponding to the EQ format you want (if you are using Peace or another parametric EQ software, select `Parametric`, if you are using HQPlayer, select `IIR`).
 3. Download the file of the IEM you want to EQ to.